Abbas Irshad: Against homosexuality

 In 2009 he attended in a special discussion organized by City Montessori School to put forth their views on the Delhi High Court's judgement of legalizing homosexual behaviour.
 The leaders of all religions faiths unanimously criticized the Delhi High Court's judgement and urged the Supreme Court of India, Central Government and all state governments to intervene and review this judgement.
 While talking to media Abbas Irshad Naqvi said that, "homosexual relations will crush all the relations that we own but we should enjoy it in other way".

 Against photo shoots at Bara Imambara complex

-In 2019, he alongside other Shia clerics like Imam-e-Juma of Asafi Mosque Maulana Kalbe Jawad, senior cleric Maulana Agha Roohi, president of the Shia Moon Committee Maulana Saif Abbas, academic and cleric Maulana Kalbe Sibtain Noori, spokesperson of All India Shia Personal Law Board Maulana Yasoob Abbas, etc. signed the memorandum demanding the maintenance of sanctity and religious fibre of 235-year-old Bara Imambara precincts.
+In 2019, he alongside other Shia clerics like Imam-e-Juma of Asafi Mosque Kalbe Jawad, senior cleric Agha Roohi, president of the Shia Moon Committee Saif Abbas, academic and cleric Kalbe Sibtain Noori, spokesperson of All India Shia Personal Law Board Yasoob Abbas, etc. signed the memorandum demanding the maintenance of sanctity and religious fibre of 235-year-old Bara Imambara precincts.

 Restoration of Imambara Sibtainabad

-In 2020, he alongside other Shia clerics Maulana Kalbe Sadiq, Maulana Agha Roohi, Maulana Kalbe Jawad, Maulana Yasoob Abbas, Maulana Syed Saif Abbas Naqvi, etc. requested Archaeological Survey of India for immediate assessment and time-bound restoration of the centrally protected monument Imambara Sibtainabad.
+In 2020, he alongside other Shia clerics Kalbe Sadiq, Agha Roohi, Kalbe Jawad, Yasoob Abbas, Syed Saif Abbas Naqvi, etc. requested Archaeological Survey of India for immediate assessment and time-bound restoration of the centrally protected monument Imambara Sibtainabad.